Running is more fun with friends!

 6:45 a.m. at the Triangle

 Looking for company on your long runs?
-Sundays at 6:45 a.m., the Triangle is the place to be.
+Sundays at 6:45 a.m., the Triangle at 1425 Old Forsyth Rd. is the place to be.
 Go northwest on Forsyth, cross Bass Road, and turn right on Old Forsyth (just past Howard Middle School).
 Link to map.
 Park on the “triangle” just before the railroad tracks.
-The full loop is 12 miles, with water stops at 4.5 and 9 miles.
-Often people will run to the first water stop and back for a total of 9 miles, or take the shortcut back along a dirt road for a total of 7.5 miles.
+The full loop is almost 12 miles, with water stops at 4.5 and 9 miles.
+Often people will run to the first water stop and back for a total of 9 miles, or take the shortcut back for a total of 7.5 miles.
 We re-group at the water stops.

 The pace of the 6:45 a.m. group ranges from about 8-9 minutes/mile, though there are other groups that meet at various times.
 E-mail Don if you plan to come so he can direct you to a group with a compatible pace and he can make sure there’s someone to greet you.